 GFDA service provided subscribers with a special email address to share their thoughts on the brand guide:

 Yes, the word choice is specific.
-But what we like here is short copy and a clear CTA.
+But what we like here is the short copy and a clear CTA.

 Automate the process if you haven’t enough time to check the inbox regularly.
 Thus, Clear travel service invited subscribers to visit a dedicated landing page with survey: